The Beginner’s Guide to Starting a Social Impact Business

-There’s no better time than now to start a social business, as consumers increasingly desire to be associated with brands that are ethical:
+The truth is your timing is perfect because there’s no better time than now to start a social business, as people increasingly desire to be associated with brands that are ethical:

 - 56% of US consumers have stopped buying from companies that are unethical.